 As is clear, in this case, BMM match type helps expand your reach and not limit it like phrase match does with only one search query.

 It is a crucial component of your PPC account and as known, the more the reach of a keyword match type, more are the chances of driving irrelevant clicks.
 With Phrase Match keywords, you can be spared from the trouble of adding too many negative keywords.
 However, with BMM you need to make sure that no search query combining your keywords is not relevant to your business.
 Hence a thorough review of search terms triggering your ad needs to be done for BMM.

 Ad Testing Option

 Advertisers build multiple ad copies to identify the best and worst performing ads, eventually running the ones driving results.
 In such a case, using Phrase Match may not be able to gather significant data for you to draw c conclusion.
 Opting for BMM match type can offer considerable analysis about your ad messaging and which ones to further go ahead with.
-BMM’s extensive the search volume data will give you insights about your ad, however, it might also result in some inefficiencies such as low conversions and higher CPC.
+BMM’s extensive search volume data will give you insights about your ad, however, it might also result in some inefficiencies such as low conversions and higher CPC.
 But the main purpose of identifying valuable ads is attained with BMM instead of Phrase match

 If you have a phrase match keyword with low volume, then insufficient search volume data will not help you make a meaningful judgment about a keyword.
 Alternately, a BMM match type keyword can easily help you assess a keyword’s productivity and you can decide whether to go ahead with it or not.
 Additionally, it helps you identify prospect search queries that you can bid on, which will be a little restricted in case of Phrase Match type keyword.